-The School Parliament has also played an active role in creating and analysing the annual pupil questionnaires and will present an action plan to the Head of School and Local Governors in July.
+The School Parliament also play an active role in creating and analysing the annual pupil questionnaires and will present an action plan to the Head of School and Local Governors in July.
 Their opinions are held in high esteem and usually integrated into the school’s development plan.

 We promote the fundamental British values of; democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

 Our school reflects British values in all that we do.
 We aim to nurture our children on their journey through life so they can grow into safe, caring, democratic, responsible and tolerant adults who make a positive difference to British society and to the world.
 We encourage our children to be creative, unique, open-minded and independent individuals, respectful of themselves and of others in our school, our local community and the wider world.

 The importance of laws, whether they govern the class, the school or the country are consistently reinforced at St Nicolas.
 Our curriculum helps all our children understand the need for ‘rules’ as a way of protecting our school community and the consequences when laws are broken.
 The school has invited representatives of the Police and Fire Service who reinforced this message, as well as visits from the RNLI.
 Our daily collective worship also plays a part in helping children see the need to follow laws to ensure we uphold our strong Christian values.